SimisFul/py-clock/README.md

 ![Alt text](screenshot.png?raw=true "Screenshot")

-A Python 3 clock made using Pygame.
+A Python 3 clock made using Pygame 1.9.6.

 This is a personnal projet I made for myself and after some demands for the source code, I have uploaded it here.